Best Compact Treadmill for Small Spaces – Introduction

 You don’t have to go faster to make your compact treadmill workout harder; you can increase the incline instead.

-When you reach the top incline setting or feel tired, simply reduce the incline by one increment every minute until you are back on the horizontal level.
+When you reach the top incline setting or feel tired, reduce the incline by one increment every minute until you are back on the horizontal level.

 Try not to hold onto the handrail.